julius-gwee/tp/docs/DeveloperGuide.md

 **MSS**
 1. Recruiter performs a change (e.g., add, delete, edit).
 2. Findr automatically persists the change to storage.
-3. Findr shows a brief “Saved” status.
+3. Findr shows a brief "Saved" status.
    Use case ends.

 **Extensions**
 * 2a.
 Temporary storage failure (e.g., file lock, I/O error).
   2a1.
 Findr queues a retry and shows a non-intrusive warning.
   2a2.
-If retry succeeds, Findr shows “Saved” and logs the event.
+If retry succeeds, Findr shows "Saved" and logs the event.
   2a3.
-If retry fails after N attempts, Findr prompts the recruiter to “Retry now” or “Save As…”.
+If retry fails after N attempts, Findr prompts the recruiter to "Retry now" or "Save As…".
   Use case ends.

 * 2b.
 Storage is unavailable (e.g., permission denied).